abatchelor/awellchartedpath/_posts/2018-04-15-Packing-Update.md

 I chose the <a href="https://www.amazon.com/gp/product/B014EBLUXG/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B014EBLUXG&linkCode=as2&tag=awellchartedp-20&linkId=6c5d1e0c75fa4ee9989cea2d5aa96629" target="_blank"> Osprey Farpoint 55</a> with a zip off day pack.
 Before we left, Nate and I used the day pack regularly and it was the perfect size for taking to baseball games, picnics, or day trips.
 The backpack itself is a good size for a carry-on and there is a cover for the straps that make it easy to store.
 It is bigger than is absolutely necessary but I am also taking more things than is absolutely necessary, so it all works out.
 When fully packed with the daypack attached my bag weighed between 20-25 lbs.
 With the hip belt on, it was comfortable and not tough on my shoulders.

+_My backpack has worked out great.
+I wish the day pack had better ventilation, it will make you hot and sweaty wearing it around all day, but overall very happy with it._

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Clothing